Kauai Island Hawaii USA

 Hanalei Town - Kauai

-Spending time in Hanalei is a joy – our favorite on Kauai!
-Located a few minutes west of Princeville below beautiful green tropical mountains (think Jurassic Park), you will discover a serene Hawaiian experience that seems to be lost in time.
-Hanalei is a lovely small town (see photo) with characteristic restaurants, bars, and shops selling local arts and crafts.
+Spending time in Hanalei is fun.
+Located a few minutes west of Princeville below beautiful green tropical mountains, you will discover a serene Hawaiian experience that seems to be lost in time.
+Kauai's Hanalei is a lovely small town (see photo) with characteristic restaurants, bars, and shops selling Hawaiian apparel and local arts and crafts.
 The historic one-way bridges along the way add to the charm of this area.

 Kee Beach Kauai